-50 X 50 Campaign Breaks 9.4.11 With Audio Luminary DVD Highlight Clips NEW YORK:
+50 X 50 Campaign Breaks 9.4.11 With Audio Luminary DVD Highlight Clips

 Penetrating, insightful, illuminating and entertaining, the on-going AES DVD Oral History Project is dedicated to preserving the genius of iconic audio pioneers in their own words.
 In conjunction with the upcoming

 set for Oct.
 20 – 23rd at NY’s Javits Center, Committee Chair Jim Anderson developed a fast-paced series of YouTube clips and rousing